 It was time to go back down, making room for new hikers to come up and enjoy the spectacular views.
-We came across more directional signs and decided on the longer path back around to the truck.
+A directional sign gave us the option of a short hike, or a longer roundabout way returning to the truck.
 It was a wonderful day to be out enjoying the natural beauty of a rain forest in Costa Rica.
-It was the rainy season and we were lucky to have a day with sunshine and few clouds.
-Though in the thick of the forest, it was hard to see the sun.
-We were shaded by century-old trees reaching their branches across the path overhead.
+It was the rainy season and we were lucky to have a day with sunshine and few clouds, so we opted for the long route.

-As we saw fewer and fewer people, apparently most people opt for the shorter route, I began to wish we had the map.
+Shaded by century-old trees stretching their branches across the path overhead, we saw fewer and fewer people.
+Most people probably opt for the shorter route.
+The more isolated we became, the more I wished we had brought the map.
 I didn’t feel lost, exactly, but worried that perhaps we were going to come out at an exit far from where our truck was located.
 I was getting tired and would have liked some guidance on how much farther we would need to walk.

 If you are planning a trip to Costa Rica, I recommend hiking the volcano.
 It is a memory you will have for the rest of your life.
-I would also like to share a bit more about what I learned from my experience:
+If you go, here are a few things I learned during my experience: